Ford Maverick Truck Prices, Specification, & Review 2022

 The hybrid powertrain isn’t quite as lively and took 7.7 seconds to get to 60 miles per hour during our tests however, it does the job.

-In order to provide impressive payload capacity, the suspension of the Maverick is quite stiff, which leads to bumpy riding on pavement that is cracked.
+In order to provide the impressive payload capacity, the suspension of the Maverick is quite stiff, which leads to bumpy riding on pavement that is cracked.

-When we have the chance to try the Maverick at our track We’ll update this article with our findings.
+When we have the chance try the Maverick at our track We’ll update this article with our findings.

 Towing and Payload Capacity